I have observed that there are three different specialized autistic/Asperger cognitive types. They are:

 Verbal/logic thinkers tend to be good at learning languages, and have an affinity for words, literature, and speech.
 They love to make lists, and will often memorize (mundane) things such as train timetables & routes, stories in alphabetical order, and software product codes.

 Verbal/logic thinkers tend to have a huge memory for verbal facts on all kinds of things, such as film stars, sporting events, publications, or historical events.
 Areas of interest often include history, geography, weather, and sports statistics.
-Parents and teachers can use these interests and talents as motivation for learning less interesting parts of academics.
+Parents and teachers can use these interests and talents as a motivation for learning less interesting parts of academics.

 Some verbal/logic thinkers are exceptionally adept at learning many different foreign languages, but they tend to be poor at drawing and other visual thinking skills.